An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Results and Discussion

+As the anCNN is learning weights very close to the numerical solution, these satisfy all three conditions: consistency (\(0.00\)), symmetry (\(0.00\)), and scaling (\(0.02\)) (Eqns. \ref{eq:a}, \ref{eq:b} and \ref{eq:c}) so PINNs constraints are not needed.
+If PINNs is activated, with the Lagrange multiplier \(\lambda_n = 0.1\) for all three constraints (\(\lambda_1, \lambda_2, \lambda_3\)) across six runs, the resulting learnt weights \([1.00, -2.00, 1.00]\) satisfy all three constraints of consistency, symmetry and scaling exactly.

-To better understand the optimisation process across the parameter space in \ref{zbc} and \ref{fbc}, we adopt the idea of energy (or, MSE ($\ell$)) landscape where a high energy (loss) means further away from the optimal solution, while the lowest energy corresponds to stable solutions.
+To better understand the optimisation process across the parameter space in \ref{zbc} and \ref{fbc}, we adopt the idea of energy (or, MSE ($\ell$)) landscape where a high energy (loss) means we are further away from the optimal solution, while the lowest energy corresponds to a stable solution.
 Fig. \ref{fig:finite_boundary_conditions} shows the energy (loss) landscape as a function of the parameters learned weights $w_1$ and $w_2$ with the assumption that $w_1=w_3$, as expected for symmetry.
+The left panel of Fig.\,\ref{fig:finite_boundary_conditions} shows loss landscape corresponding to the case with zero boundary condition as discussed in section \ref{zbc}, i.e., $u(0,t)=0,\; u(L,t)=0,\; u(x,0)=\sin(0.50\pi x)$.
+Whereas, the right panel shows the case with finite boundary conditions discussed in this section, i.e., $u(0,t)=0,\; u(L,t)=1,\; u(x,0)=\sin(0.625\pi x)$.
 Each point on the map represents a specific combination of these $w_1$ and $w_2$, and the colour indicates the logarithmic loss scale.
 Blue regions (which would take the form of valleys in a 3D plot) correspond to low loss indicating most stable states, while red regions (would take the form of peaks in a 3D plot) indicate unstable states.
 A series of training trajectories are shown with initial values of $w_1=w_3$ and $w_1$ vs $w_2$ values chosen to cover the space.
-Arrows show how a solution approaches the stable configurations.

-The left panel of Fig.\,\ref{fig:finite_boundary_conditions} shows loss landscape corresponding to the case with zero boundary condition as discussed in section \ref{zbc}, i.e., $u(0,t)=0,\; u(L,t)=0,\; u(x,0)=\sin(0.50\pi x)$.
-Whereas, the right panel shows the case with finite boundary conditions discussed in section \ref{fbc}, i.e., $u(0,t)=0,\; u(L,t)=1,\; u(x,0)=\sin(0.625\pi x)$.
+Arrows show how a solution approaches a stable configurations, where \ref{fig:finite_boundary_conditions} $a)$ has a trench of possible solutions, with any starting point reaching its nearest point in this trench and stopping.
+This explains the range of possible solutions for the zero boundary case.
+Meanwhile, $b)$ sees a single global minimum where solutions move to the trench and then along until reaching the global minimum value.